Windows81/Vecistani-Wiki/internal/! The Vecistani Exopamphology ¡.md

 			<td>
 				Vecistan 1
 			</td>
-			<td rowspan="4">Named after the Nation and Leader, respectively.
-Note the unusual order of the months (i.e., 'VisualPlugin 1' comes before 'Vecistan 2').
+			<td rowspan="4">Named in honour of the Nation and its Leader, respectively.
+It's important to observe the unconventional sequence of the months, where 'VisualPlugin 1' precedes 'Vecistan 2'.
 			</td>
 		</tr>
 		<tr>